viridia/quill/Notes.md

 - Operators
   - Buffered Nodes (for Blur)?
   - Uniform vs. Source?
-    - Uniform is a node type.
+    - Uniform is an input node type.